thomasbtnfr/2048-AI/README.md

 1. ### Minmax

    The minmax algorithm is used for games between opponents.
 To implement it, we consider two players: max and min.
 Max must maximize the score and corresponds to the player.
 He performs at each turn one of the 4 possible actions.
 Min corresponds to the computer that places a 2 or 4 on the grid each turn.
 It is not really an opponent, because it plays randomly but for this algorithm we considered it as an opponent and the results are interisting.
+We considered that the Min player was trying to place the 2 or 4 in the worst places for us Max player.
+We also added alpha beta prunning.

 2. ### Expectimax